Anxiety, stress trigger migraine — Neurologist - Nigeria Today

 Anxiety, stress trigger migraine — Neurologist

-Akinyemi, a Senior Research Fellow at Institute for Advanced Medical Research and Training, College of Medicine, University of Ibadan, said that “migraine is severe headache that can be debilitating.
+Akinyemi, a Senior Research Fellow at Institute for Advanced Medical Research and Training, College of Medicine, University of Ibadan, told the News Agency of Nigeria (NAN) that “migraine is severe headache that can be debilitating.

 “It can cause severe throbbing pain or a pulsing sensation, usually on just one side of the head.
 It’s often accompanied by nausea, vomiting, and extreme sensitivity to light and sound,”